 (703) 461-1920

 The National Women’s History Museum in Alexandria isn’t a museum you can physically visit.
-Instead, this important museum is presented virtually, with multiple online resources, social media and online events.
+Instead, this critical museum is presented virtually, with multiple online resources, social media, and events.
 On the other hand, NWHM’s Resource Library is open to visitors via appointment.
-Currently online is a Women’s History Month Toolkit2022, with a calendar of events happening through March.
-Among the additional events is the Celebrate Women’s History Month program, a 60-minute virtual presentation.
+Currently online is a Women’s History Month Toolkit 2022, with a calendar of events through March.
+The Celebrate Women’s History Month program is a 60-minute virtual presentation among the additional events.

 Rosa Parks Bus